Pang/ShieldMaidens_PatchNotes/README.md

 ### v0.4.9.5 [November 22, 2021]
 - Players can now customize their appearance at their settlement homes!
 This includes Skin tone & changing hairstyles / wearing helmets.
 - Rune-crafter buildings can now be placed in settlements.
-You won’t find runes in travelling caravan stores anymore.
+You won’t find runes in travelling caravans anymore but their effects will now work with all secondary weapons as well as your shield!
 - Major animation overhaul, player attacks, abilities, spells.
 Bosses have also had their abilities and scene animations updated
 - A reward chest will summon itself at the end of a boss fight which you can pick up!
 This was a better experience than having 100 gold coins flying your way - plus they may contain other rewards in future.
 - Blacksmiths will now sell secondary weapons rather than health/dmg upgrades.
 Your secondary slot can be switched at the player's home.